b-brankovics/UNIX-for-bio/doc/get_cli.md

 ### Using Windows

 If you are using Windows you first have to install software that emulates a Unix system or environment.
-Here is two ways you can do it:
+Here are two ways you can do it:
 * **[Running a virtual machine](virtual.md)**
 * **[Cygwin](cygwin.md)**